Chemical formula: C₂₂H₁₇F₂N₅OS Molecular mass: 437.47 g/mol

 Isavuconazole is an inhibitor in vitro of BCRP, and plasma concentrations of substrates of BCRP may therefore be increased.
 Caution is advised when isavuconazole is given concomitantly with substrates of BCRP.

-Isavuconazole is a substrate of CYP3A4 and CYP3A5.
-Co-administration of medicinal products which are inhibitors of CYP3A4 and/or CYP3A5 may increase the plasma concentrations of isavuconazole.
+Isavuconazole is a moderate inhibitor of CYP3A4/5; co-administration of isavuconazole with medicinal products which are substrates of CYP3A4/5 may result in increased plasma concentrations of these medicinal products.

 Co-administration of isavuconazole with the strong CYP3A4/5 inhibitor ketoconazole is contraindicated, since this medicinal product can significantly increase plasma concentrations of isavuconazole.